Approaches I integrate

 If you would like to explore working together

-You are welcome to book a free 20-minute consultation.
+You are welcome to arrange a free 20-minute consultation.

-We can talk about what you are looking for, what you hope might feel different, and whether this way of working seems like a good fit.
+We can talk about what you are looking for, what you hope might become different, and whether this way of working seems like a good fit.